lyraproj/hiera/README.md

 * `config` - A map of options to configure the backend.
 See the Terraform documentation for each backend.

+* `workspace` - The name of the workspace.
+If not set the `default` workspace will be used.

 If the backend supports reading options from environment variables this will work as well.

 ## Implementation status